Trade school with Fort Smith location abruptly closes

 A call to the Fort Smith location produced a recorded message that said, "This call may be recorded for quality purposes," before the call was disconnected.
 The school's website remained active Wednesday, without any reference to the school being closed.

-Vista College opened its Fort Smith campus in January 2016.
-The facility occupies 25,800 square feet of space and consists of multiple lecture rooms, medical and dental laboratories, computer labs, media center/library, administrative offices and a conference room, according to a description in its course catalog.
+The school opened its Fort Smith campus in January 2016.
+The facility occupies 25,800 square feet of space and consists of multiple lecture rooms, medical and dental laboratories, computer labs, media center/library, administrative offices and a conference room, according to a description in Vista's 2021-22 course catalog.

-Vista was accredited through the Accrediting Commission of Career Schools and Colleges, Markham said.
+The catalog lists 14 full-time staff members and nine full-time faculty members at the campus.

+Jim Tolbert, Vista's chief executive officer, signed a welcome letter contained in the catalog that states, in part, "Our philosophy is that each student is an integral part in the success of our school.
+Every student has individual needs and wants.
+We will treat you with the respect and dignity you deserve."